 For example, in the case of a project that could affect a watercourse, it may be necessary to include the entire upstream and/or downstream catchment in order to capture all European Sites with water-dependent Qualifying Interests.
-In the case of plans, however, the guidance recommends that this zone extend to a distance of 15km in all directions from the boundary of the plan area.
+Using the key variables as the basis to describe the Zone of Influence is limited to projects, and in the case of plans, the guidance recommends that this zone extend to a distance of 15km in all directions from the boundary of the plan area (DEHLG, 2010).

 NR2040 is a national level strategy which is relevant to the Republic of Ireland including the existing National Roads network, as well as other areas which may become part of this network in the future.
 For example, new National Roads, improvements to the existing National Road network, development of supporting infrastructure including technology and other non-infrastructure programmes.
 The Vision, objectives, commitments, interventions and programmes contained in the Strategy have a broad scope but do not specify any geographic locations.
-The interventions specified in the Strategy relating to routes required to achieve an average speed of 90kph are included as part of the assessment (Appendix B).
+The intervention specified in the Strategy relating to routes required to achieve an average speed of 90kph are included as part of the assessment (Appendix B).